Doanh-Chinh/Stock-Price-Prediction/README.md

 ## Usage

 - Run 'ARIMA.ipynb' for ARIMA predictions, and obtaining residuals feature
-- Run 'LSTM.ipynb' for the single-layer LSTM, multi-layer LSTM, and bidirectional LSTM models.
 - Run 'ARIMA-XGBoost.ipynb' for the hybrid ARIMA-XGBoost model.
 - Run 'Att_CNN_LSTM.ipynb' for the hybrid Attention-based CNN-LSTM.